peter88213/novelyst/docs/usage.md

 - The _Trash_ chapter is created automatically, if needed.
 - When deleting the _Trash_ chapter, all scenes are deleted.

-#### Lock and unlock

-You can lock the project, so that no changes can be made with *novelyst* while parts of the project are edited "outsides", e.g. with OpenOffice.
-In locked status, the window footer displaying the project path is of dark color with white text.

-- You can lock the project with **File > Lock** or **Ctrl-L**.
-The project is saved when modified.
-- You can unlock the project with **File > Unlock** or **Ctrl-U**.

-The project lock status is persistent.
-This is achieved by automatically creating a lock file named `.LOCK.<project name>.yw7#`.
-If you delete this file while *novelyst* is not running, the project will be unlocked upon next start.

-This locking mechanism must not be confused with that of yWriter.
-When the project is opened in yWriter, yWriter creates its own lock file.
-If *novelyst* finds this, it will neither load nor save the project.

-#### Refresh the tree

-Hit the **F5** key to synchronize the tree with the project structure.
-This ensures for instance, that scenes within a "Notes", "Unused", or "To do" chapters are of the same type after moving them there.
-- Refreshing the tree may trigger the "Modified" flag.
-- When refreshing the tree, "Normal type" chapters in the *Research* tree are moved to the *Narrative* tree.
-- When refreshing the tree, parts and chapters are renumbered according to the settings.

-#### Reload the novel project

-- You can reload the project with **File > Reload** or **Ctrl-R**.
-- If the project has changed on disk since last opened, you will get a warning.

-#### Save the novel project

-- You can save the project with **File > Save** or **Ctrl-S**.
-- If the project is open in yWriter, you will be asked to exit yWriter first.
-- If the project has changed on disk since last opened, you will get a warning.
-- It is recommended to refresh the tree (see above) before saving.
-So you can see how it will look after reloading.

-#### Close the novel project

-- You can close the project without exiting the program with **File > Close**.
-- When closing the project, you will be asked for saving the project, if it has changed.
-- If you open another project, the current project is automatically closed.

-#### Exit

-- You can exit with **File > Exit** of **Ctrl-Q**.
-- When exiting the program, you will be asked for saving the project, if it has changed.

 ### Reports